DiegoGarciaCarrasco/Parstagram/README.md

+# Parstagram

+A read-write Instagram-style app built from the ground up using a custom configured backend.

 # Parstagram - Part II

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!